MolBIFFM/diana/README.md

 Proteins are represented by their primary UniProt accession. `"gene"` and `"protein"` refer to the gene and protein names listed in UniProt, respectively.

-Submitted Mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of three or four components, depending on whether the corresponding measurements are protein- or site-specific.
+Submitted mass spectrometric measurements, expressed as binary logarithms of the corresponding ratios, are represented by keys consisting of three or four components, depending on whether the corresponding measurements are protein- or site-specific.
 The first number refers to the specified time of